 For vehicles of category X, two passenger masses are placed on the front seats instead of the driver's and one passenger masses.”

+Paragraph 4.4.1 footnote 7, amend to read:

+“7 The distinguishing numbers of the Contracting Parties to the 1958 Agreement are reproduced in Annex 3 to the Consolidated Resolution on the Construction of Vehicles (R.E.3), document ECE/TRANS/WP.29/78/Rev.68, Annex 3 - https://unece.org/transport/vehicle-regulations/wp29/resolutions”

 Paragraph 5.3.1.2., amend to read:

 “5.3.1.2.
 ARHSS can be engaged for use in exceptional low speed use cases (e.g. flood/heavy snow) on public roads.
 In such cases, ARHSS shall automatically return to the normal ride height when the vehicle speed exceeds 25 km/h or when the system is manually disengaged by the driver or controlled by the ADS.
 If an ARHSS for use in exceptional low speed use cases is engaged, it is indicated to the driver at least by an optical warning signal.”